gergeljedvin/framework/README.md

 #### Install webdrivers

-This command will install webdrivers for Linux:
+Download and put webdrivers to correct place

-    ./install.sh
+Linux: executable_path is at '/usr/local/bin/

 #### Creating virtual environment for the testing